zshoals/zshoals.github.io/docs/bitset-ecs/bitset.md

 You might now understand why we organized our bitsets as belonging to the component arrays rather than to the entities themselves; easy, fast, and cheap querying is the reason why.

+In our ECS, queries are not cached and are generated on demand.
+They do not perform "live-updates," so any entity creation or deletion will not be visible until another query is executed.

+# World
+TODO: FILL ME IN ok

+# The Summary So Far, Because That Was a Lot of Words
+Entities are an unsigned 64-bit integer, with the 64-bits split between a generation that signifies the "uniqueness" of an entity, and a handle which indexes into component data arrays and component bitsets.
+We'll have a bitset that indicates the active and inactive state of these entities.
+There will be a "global" storage for these entities so that we can actually keep track of the generation and increment it.
+We'll maintain a freelist of entities so that can hand out unused entities very quickly.

+Components are data stores accessed by an entity handle, combined with a bitset indicating whether an entity currently has the component.
+They always hold MAX_ENTITIES worth of their component type, all pre-allocated.
+If accessing a component via a stored entity, a check against the stored entity's generation and the global version of the entity's generation must be performed.

+Tags are special-cased components; they have no data aside from the component bitset.
+They act as boolean flags.

+Systems are data-processing functions, typically linked to a query, and often manipulate entity data or entities themselves.

+Queries select the entities you are interested in working on at a given time based on your component search criteria.
+You can require certain components to exist, or not exist, using filtering operations on bitsets.
+Queries do not update "live," so entity creation or deletion will not be visible until another query is created.

+The world is a container that synchronizes and stores entity and component state.
+The primary reason for its existence is that entity deletion requires you to know about the existence of all components in order to appropriately remove said entity from all component bitsets.
+It's otherwise just a convenience around independent access to entity state and component state.